pleabargain/EnglishHelpsYourCareer/idioms.business.md

 To "catch someone off guard" means to surprise someone by doing something that he or she was not expecting.
 <details><summary><b>Examples</b></summary>
 <p>
 Mike was caught off guard when they asked him to direct the meeting.
+She was caught off guard by his question.
 </p>
 </details>